patrislav1/unisoc-unlock/README.md

 # unisoc-unlock

-This is a tool to unlock a Unisoc / Spreadtrum (SPD) Android bootloader using its Identifier Token.
+This is a tool to lock/unlock a Unisoc / Spreadtrum (SPD) Android bootloader using its Identifier Token.

 It is a port of a WebUSB based tool [1] to Python.
 The WebUSB based tool does not work on Linux for some reason.
 There is also a custom fastboot binary in circulation [2] which implements a custom command for unlocking the bootloader.